Michaël Gillon

 Michaël Gillon (born 1974) is a Belgian astronomer and astrophysicist.
 His research focuses on exoplanets and he conducts his research at the University of Liège.
 He holds a master's degree in biochemistry and astrophysics and also a PhD in astrophysics, and completed his post-doctorate at Geneva Observatory.
-Co-discoverer of exoplanets such as WASP-18 b and the rings of (10199) Chariclo, he is a researcher at the Institute of Astrophysics and Geophysics of the Department of Astrophysics, Geophysics and Oceanography and co-director of the Astrobiology Research Unit of the University of Liège (Belgium).
+Co-discoverer of hundreds of exoplanets, he is FNRS Research Director at the Institute of Astrophysics and Geophysics of the Department of Astrophysics, Geophysics and Oceanography, and co-director of the Astrobiology Research Unit of the University of Liège (Belgium).
 Michaël Gillon is at the origin of the discovery of the TRAPPIST-1 exoplanetary system.